espresso/espresso/docs/Workflow.md

 end
 ```

+`env['espresso.gateways']` will display the list of tried routes before matched one.

 It is also possible to pass control to a given action or controller:

 **Important:** If no params given, actual params will be passed.